varshh219/week2_Assignment/README.md

-# 🎓 Student Grade Calculator
+# Week 2 – Making Decisions & Loops in Python
-## Week 2 – Data Science Internship Assignment
+## Data Science Internship Assignment

----

 ## 📌 Project Overview

-This project was completed as part of my Data Science Internship program (Week 2).
+This assignment was completed as part of my Data Science Internship program.

-The objective of this assignment was to understand decision-making and repetition in Python by building a console-based Student Grade Calculator.
+The primary objective of Week 2 was to understand decision-making and repetition in Python by developing a Student Grade Calculator application.

-The program:
-- Accepts student name and marks
-- Validates marks input (0–100 only)
-- Calculates grade using conditional statements
-- Displays an encouraging message
-- Handles invalid and non-numeric inputs gracefully
+The program collects a student’s name and marks, validates the input, calculates the grade using conditional statements, and displays an encouraging message based on performance.

-This project strengthens foundational programming concepts required for data science and software development.
+This task strengthened my understanding of control flow, looping, modular programming, and basic error handling concepts essential for data science development.

 ---

 ## Objectives

-- Implement if-elif-else statements
+- Understand and implement if-elif-else statements
-- Use comparison operators
+- Learn comparison operators (> , < , >= , <= , ==)
-- Apply while loops for validation
+- Use while loops for repeated validation
 - Create reusable functions
 - Handle errors using try-except
-- Build a structured Python program
+- Develop a structured console-based Python application

 ---

 ## 🛠 Technologies Used

 - Python 3.x
 - Visual Studio Code
 - Git & GitHub

 ---

 ## Project Structure

 week2/
 │